AdaGold/task-list-front-end/project-docs/wave-02.md

 ## State & Event Handling

 In Wave 02, we will explore the starter code for Task List Front End.
+For this wave you should make sure that that you are on the `main` branch.

 Read through the code in `App.jsx`, `TaskList.jsx` and `Task.jsx` and their style sheets to understand how data and events are being handled.
 You may use the following questions and suggestions to guide your exploration: